Treatment of Bee and Wasp Stings

 Here are the steps you need to take after someone who is allergic has been stung:

 If you know you may be allergic, especially if you've had a severe reaction in the past when stung by a bee or wasp, seek immediate medical help.
 Take an antihistamine such as diphenhydramine (Benadryl) or a nonsedating one such as loratadine (Claritin) as soon as possible.
-If you have ben prescribed epinephrine (EpiPen) for an allergic reaction, use it as directed.
+If you have been prescribed epinephrine (EpiPen) for an allergic reaction, always carry two with you and use it as directed.

 Medical Treatment for Bee and Wasp Stings